rage/programming-23/data/part-10/2-access-modifiers.md

         # This is OK, the constructor is public despite the underscores
         super().__init__()

-    # This works, as the protected attribute is accessible to the derived class
+    # This works, the protected attribute is accessible to the derived class
     def find_notes(self, search_term):
         found = []
         for note in self._notes: